Floyd Rose Tremolos for Left Hand Guitars: Original and Genuine

 Status: Obsolete

-In 1987, Floyd Rose released the "Floyd Rose II" tremolo, which was made of cast iron.
-The strings are fed through horizontal tubes at the rear and do not have to have their ball ends cut off.
+In 1986, Floyd Rose released the "Floyd Rose II" tremolo, which was made of cast iron.
+It is a single-locking system where the strings are fed through horizontal tubes at the rear and do not require ball ends to be cut off.
 It only locks at the neck.
 It has fine tuners.
-This was a genuine Floyd Rose product, made by Schaller in Germany for lower-priced guitars made in Korea.
+This was a genuine Floyd Rose product, made by Schaller in Germany for Kramer guitars made in Korea.
 It is almost identical to the Fernandes "Head Crasher FRT-6," which Fernandes released two years earlier.
 (See Part 3.)

 It was cast with "Floyd Rose II" at the top of the base plate and "Made In Germany by Schaller" at the bottom of the base plate.
-It was produced for one year only.
 It had a very rough "orange peel" finish.

-The Floyd Rose II was used on the 1987 Kramer Striker Series, while U.S-assembled Kramers and Japanese Focus Series continued to be built with the Original Floyd Rose double-locking tremolo.
-The 1987 Striker Series were available in left hand.
+The Floyd Rose II was used on the 1986 - 1987 Kramer Striker Series made in Korea, while U.S-assembled Kramers and Japanese Focus Series continued to be built with the Original Floyd Rose double-locking tremolo.
+The Striker Series were available in left hand, such as this 1986 left-handed Kramer Striker 600ST.

 Floyd Rose II double-locking